NBISweden/workshop-reproducible-research/docs/git.md

     repository and run `git config user.name "Mona Lisa"`.
 This will set the default username for that repository only.

-### Create an account at GitHub

-If you have not done so already, go to [github.com](https://github.com/join) and create an account.

-!!! note
-    You can also create an account on another online hosting service for version control, *e.g.* [Bitbucket](https://bitbucket.org) or
-    [GitLab](https://about.gitlab.com/).
-The exercises below are written with examples from GitHub (as that is the most popular platform with the most extensive features), but the same thing can be done on alternative services, although the exact menu structure and link placements differ a bit.

 # Tutorials

 These tutorials will walk you through the basics of using git as a tool for